jmueller209/WIKI_PDA/docs/database_architecture.md

 ## 5. Compression

 ### 5.1 ZSTD Dictionary
-* **Purpose:** A pre-trained Z-Standard dictionary stored at the beginning of the file.
-By training a dictionary on Wiki data during the generation phase, the engine can decompress tiny data chunks (like individual articles) with extremely high compression ratios.
+* **Purpose:** A pre-trained Z-Standard dictionary By training a dictionary on Wiki data during the generation phase, the engine can decompress tiny data chunks (like individual articles) with extremely high compression ratios.
 * **Structure Details:** *(To be documented)*